DataDog/datadog-api-client-rust/README.md

 configuration.server_variables.insert("site".into(), "datadoghq.eu".into());
 ```

+Alternatively, you can set the environment variable `DD_SITE=datadoghq.eu` to achieve the same result.

-For a list of sites, and alternative server URL schemes, you can refer to the code [here](https://github.com/DataDog/datadog-api-client-rust/blob/1e121063af9e4983a34d1c6185936dda621cad8b/src/datadog/configuration.rs#L223).
+For a list of sites and alternative server URL schemes, you can refer to the code [here](https://github.com/DataDog/datadog-api-client-rust/blob/1e121063af9e4983a34d1c6185936dda621cad8b/src/datadog/configuration.rs#L223).

 ### Unstable Endpoints